Jiseong-Michael-Yang/Machine-Learning/Support Vector Machines.md

 $p=length \ of \ projection \ of v \ onto \ u$
 $u^Tv = p \cdot ||u||=u_1v_1+u_2v_2$
     > p has a sign depending on the angle between vectors
+    > If the angle is greater than 90 degrees, then the sign of p is negative

 ### 2. SVM Decision Boundary
 * $\Large \underset{\theta}{{\min}}=\frac{1}{2}\sum_{j=1}^n\theta_j^2$